 - Buy in bulk.
 As mentioned above, you can buy certain ingredients in bulk (such as at WinCo Foods) and save a killing!
 My WinCo sells spices (think cumin, cinnamon, nutmeg), couscous, whole grains, and all kinds of nuts.
 I like that I can buy in very small quantities, too – just enough to complete my recipe.

 - Vary your greens.
 Keep an eye out for what’s on sale in your store.
 Be open to trying new greens as they go on sale.
 Also consider the cost savings of buying heads of lettuce, bunches of spinach over bagged/clamshell varieties.

 - Grow your own greens and herbs.
 Greens and herbs are among the easiest veggies you can grow in your garden and they take relatively little space and dirt.
 I prefer cut-and-come again greens as opposed to growing heads of lettuce to keep a steady supply of greens growing.

 - Plan your salads based on store sales and coupon.
-Mangoes are $0.50 right now at Grocery Outlet - so it might be smart to consider making that Strawberry-Mango Chickpea salad!
-I sometimes get coupons good for Fred Meyer’s store brands of produce and salad, too.
+Grocery Outlet usually has some great produce sales, and I sometimes get coupons good for Fred Meyer’s store brands of produce and salad, too.
 No matter what week of the year it is or the store, chances are you’ll find at least one fruit or veggie at a really good price.
 Consider how you might incorporate it into your salad plan that week.

 One final tip: if you want to make sure that none of your salad goes to waste and make healthy eating even more convenient, you could portion your salad out into beautiful glass jars.
 The glass will help ensure the freshness of your greens as well as make it “pretty” to take with you to work!
-For more ideas on how to do that, check out my post on Salads in a Jar from last summer.
+For more ideas on how to do that, check out my post on Salads in a Jar.